Harrison Bader Preview, Player Props: Reds vs. Cardinals

 Harrison Bader At The Plate

-- Bader has 11 doubles, two triples, seven home runs and 14 walks while batting .234.
+- Bader has 11 doubles, two triples, seven home runs and 14 walks while hitting .235.

+- In 57.5% of his 87 games this season, Bader has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Bader has picked up an RBI in 25.6% of his games this year, with more than one RBI in 14.0% of his games.
-He has also driven in three or more runs in three contests.
+- Bader has had at least one RBI in 25.3% of his games this year (22 of 87), with more than one RBI 12 times (13.8%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.